cardano-foundation/CIPs/CIP-0123/README.md

 ## Abstract
 <!-- A short (\~200 word) description of the proposed solution and the technical issue being addressed. -->

 While the Cardano network has proved to be highly reliable, it is necessary to consider how the Cardano network can be recovered in the unlikely event of a major failure where the network does not recover itself.
 This CIP considers three representative scenarios and explains in outline how the chain could recover if each of these situations were to arise.

+The CIP should be considered to be a living document.
+It is based on an earlier IOHK technical report, supplemented by internal documentation.